The UAE’s efforts in maintaining food safety

 Local entities ensuring food safety

-In the emirate of Abu Dhabi, Abu Dhabi Food Control Authority ensures food safety and guarantees that the food is fit for human consumption.
+Abu Dhabi Agriculture and Food Safety Authority ensures food safety in the emirate of Abu Dhabi and guarantees that the food is fit for human consumption.
 It also conducts the necessary research and studies on safe food and issue rules, regulations and standards on food items sold or offered for human consumption.

 Department of Health - Abu Dhabi has published a list of adulterated products.